 The sauce and its name have been found in cookbooks since the 19th century.
 The name derives from the French sauce tartare, named after the Tatars (Ancient spelling in French of the ethnic group: Tartare) from the Eurasian Steppe, who once occupied Ukraine and parts of Russia.

 Although it is unlikely that the Tatars ever made or consumed Tartar sauce, the actual origin of the sauce is indeed found East of France, which may have inspired the confusing name.
 In Turkey and the Levant, a condiment known as tarator has traditionally been used as a condiment to fried sea food.

-Turkish and Levantine tarator is usually a sauce based on tahini, not mayonnaise or aioli, but in regards to being a creamy, tangy accompaniment to fried fish and/or seafood, it is extremely similar to tartar sauce.
+Turkish and Levantine tarator is usually a sauce based on tahini, not mayonnaise or aioli, but in regard to being a creamy, tangy accompaniment to fried fish and/or seafood, it is extremely similar to tartar sauce.

 The fact that tartar sauce made its first appearance in Western European cuisine in the mid 1800s coincides with a period of Orientalism (during which various aspects of Middle Eastern culture were glorified and absorbed by Western European cultures) lending credence to the idea that tartar sauce was adopted by France from the Arabic world.

 Hellman’s introduced its commercial Tartar Sauce in jars in the 1920s.
 This was a natural move for Hellman’s, as Tartar Sauce is based on mayonnaise, though more sophisticated versions now use crème fraîche or fromage-frais instead of the mayonnaise.